 Lingering animosity leads to a lot parenting conflicts after divorce.
 But these co-parenting tips and the pitfalls to avoid can help shed a different light on the situation.
 And maybe even smooth the way to a more cooperative post-divorce relationship with your ex.

-5. Focusing on the absence of your child when they are not present: Find a hobby, spend time with friends, go to the gym…you get the picture.
+Find a hobby, spend time with friends, go to the gym… you get the picture.
 You do not want your children to worry about you while they are with their other parent or to feel guilty for leaving you.
 It is not their responsibility to take care of you.
 You should have activities, roles and responsibilities outside of parenting, so that you feel fulfilled and are able to enjoy your time when your children are with your co-parent.

 family is different than yours.

 Paulette Janus, LCSW is a divorce coach and therapist committed to helping

 children and families through the divorce process.
 With over 15 years as a

 therapist, she is also a certified divorce mediator and helps assist clients in

 resolving conflicts as part of the collaborative divorce process.
 She is a